 Primarily, I recommend that you avoid cheap, weak processors such as MediaTek CPUs and Intel's Atom, Celeron, and even Pentium.
 Also avoid AMD's E-series and low-end A-series processors.
 Tasks that PC processors are expected to perform without hiccups and slowdowns are growing more complex daily as are many websites on the internet.
 Weaker processors will tend to make your new computer nearly obsolete out of the box, as well as agonizingly sluggish.

-When you look at PC specifications look for computers with Intel core i3 or higher (i5, i7) or AMD Ryzen (Ryzen 3, Ryzen 5, & Ryzen 7 processors) You may end up spending a bit more but, at least, you will not be disapointed and constantly aggravated with the sluggishness of your new PC.
+When you look at PC specifications look for computers with Intel Core i3 or higher (i5, i7) or AMD Ryzen (Ryzen 3, Ryzen 5, & Ryzen 7 processors) You may end up spending a bit more but, at least, you will not be disapointed and constantly aggravated with the sluggishness of your new PC.
 The performance will be decidedly more brisk!

 PCs with late generation processors tend to cost more than older generations.
-The latest generation for Intel processors is now the 12th generation.
-For AMD Ryzen the latest is the 5000 series and the 6000 Series nearly ready to come out.
+The latest generation for Intel processors is now the 13th generation.
+14 Generation has been introduced and is following on quickly.

-Top of the line PCs usually have a late generation, top-of-the-line processor such as an Intel© Core™ i7-12700K or an AMD Ryzen 7 5800X installed.
+Top of the line PCs usually have a late generation, top-of-the-line processor such as an Intel© Core™ i7-13700K or an AMD Ryzen 7 7800X installed.
 These processors, especially the i7, are expensive, when compared with the others mentioned above.
-A PC containing one of these will usually be priced at least $200 above those with a less powerful Intel i5 or
+A PC containing one of these will usually be priced at least $200 above those with a less powerful Intel i5 or AMD Ryzen 5 processor.
+However all of these processors will normally provide upscale performance without slowdowns or hiccups.

 How many Cores?